What is universal coverage?

 On 12 December 2016, we celebrated UHC Day with an event in Geneva.
 The event featured Prof. Piyasakol Sakolsatayadorn, Thailand’s Minister of Public Health, as well speakers from WHO, the World Bank Group, Save the Children, the Bill & Melinda Gates Foundation, and the Rockefeller Foundation, in addition to representatives of Sierra Leone, Chile, Australia and the private sector, to share their perspectives on UHC.

 This report is the first of its kind to measure health service coverage and financial protection to assess countries’ progress towards universal health coverage.

 It shows that at least 400 million people do not have access to one or more essential health services and 6% of people in low- and middle-income countries are tipped into or pushed further into extreme poverty because of health spending.

 Universal health coverage and health financing

-Universal health coverage (UHC) means that all people can use the promotive, preventive, curative, rehabilitative and palliative health services they need, of sufficient quality to be effective, while also ensuring that the use of these services does not expose the user to financial hardship.
+Universal health coverage (UHC) means that all people and communities can use the promotive, preventive, curative, rehabilitative and palliative health services they need, of sufficient quality to be effective, while also ensuring that the use of these services does not expose the user to financial hardship.